udaymitra/Behavioral-Cloning/README.md

 Demo video (https://youtu.be/Qnh9jU6xec0)

 * The model works well at the turns.
-* However when road is straight, the model constantly keeps correcting by weaving left and right
+* However when road is straight, the model keeps correcting slightly by weaving left and right.
 * Although I didn't use any training data from the challenge track, the model seems to perform very well on this track.
 This is because of the noise I added by introducing shadows and random brightness to training data.

 ## References